giadantioco/JS-games/fake-snake/README.md

 ### Change Grid Size

 To change the size of the game grid, modify the `gridSize` variable in the `main.js` file.
-Note that the size of each grid cell is controlled via CSS in the `gamBoard.css` file.
+Note that the size of each grid cell is controlled via CSS in the `gameBoard.css` file.

 ### Adjust Game Speed